jvmhonorato/ecommerce-next.js/README.md

 ## Features

 The main features of the application are:
- - Fill in the form with customer data
+ - Auth register and login
- - Give a note to the service
+ - Integration system with Mongo DB
- - Show the property owner the data in a spreadsheet
+ - Use Paypal API to mange payment of these application

 ## Links
   - Deploy on Vercel: Soon
   - Repository: https://github.com/vituhonorato/outfit-store
   - In case of sensitive bugs like security vulnerabilities, please contact vituhonorato.89@gmail.com directly instead of using issue tracker.
 We value your effort to improve the security and privacy of this project!

   ## Versioning